Ellotron/war-rig/rules/summary/README.md

      1. Squads defend as in [**Squad Attack**](https://github.com/Ellotron/war-rig/tree/main/rules#4-squad-attack) but cannot surrender and are destroyed instead.
      1. War rigs and facilities deduct armour points until a [**Fire**](https://github.com/Ellotron/war-rig/tree/main/rules#fire) breaks out.
   1. Repeat for additional weapons on the rig.

+## Full rules

+The full explanations for all the rules mentioned above can be found [here](https://github.com/Ellotron/war-rig/tree/main/rules)